laminlabs/lamin-docs/docs/faq/storage.md

 ## When should I pass `key` and when should I rely purely on metadata to register a file?

-The recommended way of making files findable in LaminDB is to link them to labels and use the {attr}`~lamindb.File.description` field.
+The recommended way of making files findable in LaminDB is to link them to labels and use the `description` field of {attr}`~lamindb.File`.

 When you're registering existing data, however, they'll often come with a semantic `key` (the relative path within the storage location).